FusionCache/docs/docs/install/install.md

 <br/>

 ## Debian Package
-There is only a 64-bit build and no plans for a 32-bit build.
+- There is only a 64-bit build and no plans for a 32-bit build

-An ARM build will be available later.
+- An ARM build will be available later.

 <br/>

 {: .warning}
->Fusion is alpha, so no gaurantees are made and there may be breaking changes ahead.
+>Fusion is alpha, so there are no gaurantees and there may be breaking changes ahead.

 <br/>